luminaxster/CS211-Spring2024-P2/README.md

 ##### Constructor: `Host(NarrativeLoop narrativeLoop)`

-Make sure it calls its the `Dolores` superclass's constructor.
+Make sure this public method calls its the `Dolores` superclass's constructor.
 - The `narrativeLoop` argument is directly assigned to the `Host` class's `private final NarrativeLoop narrativeLoop` field.
 This field holds a reference to the `NarrativeLoop` instance associated with this `Host`.
 - `addNarrativeLoop(narrativeLoop);` adds the provided `NarrativeLoop` instance to a collection within `Dolores`, ensuring it's part of Dolores's narrative management.